swiftlang/swift-evolution/proposals/nnnn-variadics-as-attribute.md

 someFunc(@nonVariadic [1])  // Unambiguously an array call of [1]
 someFunc(@variadic foo)     // Unambiguously a variadic call of [foo]
 ```
-In the variadic case it would also be possible to use a trailing comma for disambiguation like so:
+In the variadic case it could also be possible to use a trailing comma for disambiguation like so:
 ```
 someFunc([1],)  // Unambiguously a varaidic call of [[1]]
 someFunc(foo,)  // Unambiguously a variadic call of [foo]